You’ve seen them on TV. You’ve heard the horror stories from other mamas. But what do contractions feel like, really?

-For both you and your healthcare provider, it’s important that you have the intel on how far apart your contractions are.
+For both you and your healthcare provider, you must have the intel on how far apart your contractions are.

 They change from being relatively calm and sporadic early on to being more frequent and more intense as time goes by.

-Here’s the rule of thumb: If your contractions are less than 5 minutes apart and last for a minute or more each, it’s time to get moving.
+Here’s the rule of thumb: If your contractions are less than 4 minutes apart and last for a minute or more each, it’s time to get moving.

-What do Braxton Hicks contractions feel like?
+What do Braxton Hick’s contractions feel like?

 Just to throw a wrench into the situation, labor contractions are not the only type of contractions you have to watch out for.